heerify15/Employee_Turnover/README.md

 ## 📁 Project Structure

-Below is the layout of the repository and the naming conventions used for the Iris classification project:
+Below is the repository layout:

 ```text
 ├── Dataset/